HiLab-git/RPR-Loc/README.md

 2. Normalization: use `data_process/Normalize_data.py`
 ## Training
 Use `python train/train_position.py`.
 The config file is in `config`, containing 4 files for coarse/fine & pancreas/head and neck dataset.
-You can choose which one to use in `train/train_position.py`.
+You can choose which one to use in the line 173 of `train/train_position.py`.